openstf/adbkit/README.md

-# stf-adb
+# adbkit

-**stf-adb** is a pure [Node.js][nodejs] client for the [Android Debug Bridge][adb-site] server.
+**adbkit** is a pure [Node.js][nodejs] client for the [Android Debug Bridge][adb-site] server.
 It can be used either as a library in your own application, or simply as a convenient utility for playing with your device.

 Most of the `adb` command line tool's functionality is supported (including pushing/pulling files, installing APKs and processing logs), with some added functionality such as being able to generate touch/key events and take screenshots.